ansys/pysystem-coupling/doc/source/users_guide/syc_persistence.rst

     case.open()
     ...

-Opening a case will restore the analysis settings at the time of saving, and will load results data if it exists.
+Opening a case restores the analysis settings at the time of saving, and loads results data if it exists.

 Similarly for saving the current state of a case: